Performance Breakdown

 - It lasted over 82 minutes in the lowest power setting with the laser slim roller

-- One of the best cordless vacuums I’ve tested at cleaning long hair on floors or upholstery
+- One of the best cordless vacuums I’ve tested for cleaning long hair on floors or upholstery

 - Fully sealed system